 Real sheepskins are incredibly soft, with a reassuringly dense packed wool fleece for a more sumptuous feel and come with natural variety, markings and colour.
 Faux sheepskins are generally plastic backed and can often use manmade fibres to create the ‘wool’ feel too.
 The faux fibres are generally not as soft as their natural counterparts and you won’t get the same variety of textures and natural colour.
 A simple way to spot a genuine sheepskin is by the backing.
-In quality real sheepskins the wool fleece will be attached to the leather and not stitched or glued.
+In quality real sheepskins the wool fleece will be attached to the leather.

 What style should I choose?

 This is really all about the look you prefer and natural sheepskins offer so many different styles - it’s one of the reasons we’re so smitten with them.
 You can choose from traditional long-haired, super snuggly Shearling which is a shorter, denser pile and ideal for nurseries or the more unusual rare-breed Tibetan with it’s distinctive curly wool style.